 Giving Compass’ Take:

-• Denver Frederick at Business of Giving interviews Edgar Villanueva, author of Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, and discusses the power dynamics in philanthropy.
+- Denver Frederick at Business of Giving interviews Edgar Villanueva, author of Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, about the power dynamics in philanthropy.

-• Villanueva maintains that he is not trying to take down the philanthropic sector, but rather point out a few ways to address its flaws.
-How are other donors responding to his suggestions?
+- Villanueva maintains that he is not trying to take down the philanthropic sector, but rather point out a few ways to address its flaws.
+How can you incorporate his suggestions?

 The following is a conversation between Edgar Villanueva, author of Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, and Denver Frederick, Host of The Business of Giving on AM 970 The Answer WNYM in New York City.